 “I love the people here and the people we work with,” he said.
 “Being half Mexican, it is awesome knowing I can both represent and help people like me.”

 Sanchez plans to use the award to continue to work on his research.
 He also plans on attending the 2022 The International Society for Magnetic Resonance in Medicine annual meeting in London and presenting research sponsored by the TL1 grant.

-“Being selected as a TL1 scholar was a very motivating.
+“Being selected as a TL1 scholar was very motivating.
 This training and scholarship will prepare me with the tools to apply my research to a clinical setting,” Sanchez said.
 “Translational science lets me accomplish these dreams I have of using physics to change the world of medicine directly in the clinic.”